 The University of Delaware Library’s membership in the OCLC Research Library Partnership SHARES program enables current faculty, staff, and students to visit over 120 member libraries around the world, including those not normally open to the public, to use research collections on site.
 SHARES partner libraries include top research libraries, national libraries, art museums, and law libraries.

 How does it work?

 All visitors to SHARES libraries must present a current University of Delaware ID card as identification; additional forms of photo ID and/or a letter of introduction from the University of Delaware Library also may be required.
-Users are encouraged to contact the Interlibrary Loan Office before planning a visit to a SHARES library.
-ILL staff can contact the SHARES liaison at the library you wish to visit to ask about required identification items, restrictions, hours of operation, or planned closures.
+Users are encouraged to contact the Collections Sharing and Delivery Department before planning a visit to a SHARES library.
+Staff can contact the SHARES liaison at the library you wish to visit to ask about required identification items, restrictions, hours of operation, or planned closures.